insite-gmbh/iDoc/articles/ICON_Base.md

   *  **OnlyRawData:** Only raw data is sent or received on the connection.
 This means that no parsing, splitting or assembling of the incoming data is performed, each telegram is forwarded. *Attention*, acknowledgements are not handled then either.
 This means that a raw data telegram cannot be an acknowledgement.
   *  **ProtocolAndRawData:** An incoming telegram is parsed, if a telegram is detected after a specified protocol impl, it is forwarded.
 If residual data remains that does not constitute any valid protocol impl telegram, it is still forwarded.
 (This option with RFC1006 is default true)

-*  **ForceClientConnect:** false or true, if true, connection attempts take place every second
+*  **ForceClientConnect:** false or true, if true, connection attempts take place every second.
+*  **SuppressAcknowledge:** This socket do not wait for an ack for sent messages.

 **When a TCP socket is initialised, the Keep-Alive-Timeout is set to 2 hours and the Keep-Alive-Interval is set to 1 second.**